Plugin Submission Process¶

 pyproject.tomlthat describes your plugin and contains all of the required metadata (see Required pyproject.toml metadata below).
 For more information on writing a pyproject.toml that meets the InVEST plugin requirements, please refer to the Plugin Developer Docs.A

 LICENSE.txtthat determines how others are allowed to use the plugin and its source code.
-More information about adding a license to your plugin repo or choosing a license can be found at the respective links.
-Note: All plugins must have a permissive open source license compatible with Apache-2.0 in order to be included in the plugin registry.A
+More information about adding a license to your plugin repo or choosing a license can be found at the respective links.A note about licenses

 Required pyproject.toml metadata:¶